-When it comes to the heating of commercial and residential spaces, engineers have a lot to balance.
+When it comes to the radiant heating system design of commercial and residential spaces, engineers have a lot to balance.
 The same system that ensures thermal comfort and better air quality for its occupants must also meet modern standards for sustainability and fuel cost savings over time.

 It’s these demands—and their continued growth—that have led many engineers to incorporate radiant heating systems into their design specifications.
 A more comfortable, even heat can be achieved with thermostats set a few degrees cooler and fewer airborne particles are pushed into the environment.

 While these advantages are the driving force behind the use of radiant heating systems, there are still plenty of considerations to make before their inclusion in a project plan.

 What to Consider Before Installing Radiant Heating Systems

 Type of Radiant System to Use

-Every kind of radiant system is designed with the same intent: to warm both people and objects in a room.
+Every kind of radiant heating system design is engineered with the same intent: to warm both people and objects in a room.
 Yet, there are different options for accomplishing these tasks.
 Electric cables can be built into the floor to emit heat, or heated water can be pumped from a boiler to tubes laid beneath the floor.